STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Experiment

-As previously stated, STS-GAN learns textural information on multiple scales.
-To demonstrate the efficacy of the multi-scale discriminative strategy, we investigate its effects by varying the number of discriminant scales (i.e., $N$).
-In this experiment, models with different discriminant scales are trained to learn the same texture exemplar.
+\textbf{Multi-scale Learning} As previously stated, STS-GAN learns textural information on multiple scales.
+To confirm the efficacy of the multi-scale learning strategy, we explore its effects by varying the number of learning scales, and analyze model's performance with various parameters (i.e., $N$).

-Figure \ref{amd} shows that as the number of discriminant scales increases, the model provides clearer solids.
-Furthermore, the overall structure, as well as the local features, gradually mimic the texture of the given exemplar.
-This experiment proves that a model with a sufficient number of discriminant scales can learn hierarchical textural information and generate realistic solid textures with visual qualities similar to the exemplar.
+Figure \ref{amd-1} shows that as the number of learning scales increases, the model provides clearer solids, and the overall structure and the local details gradually resemble the given exemplar.
+Experiment proves that a model with multiple learning scales can capture the multiscality of textures and generate realistic solid textures at a sufficient learning scales (usually, $N=5$).